saumya-kushwaha/myWebsite/README.md

-# myWebsite
+# MyWebsite
-it is a project for my class
+This is a project for my class.